A4 autostrada (Poland)

-The A4 autostrada in Poland is a 669 km long east–west motorway that runs through southern Poland, along the north side the Sudetes and Carpathian Mountains, from the Polish-German border at Zgorzelec-Görlitz (connecting to the A4 autobahn), through Wrocław, Opole, Gliwice, Katowice, Kraków, Tarnów and Rzeszów, to the Polish-Ukrainian border at Korczowa-Krakovets (connecting to the M10).
-It is a part of European route E40.
+The A4 autostrada in Poland is a 669 km long east–west motorway that runs through southern Poland, along the northern side the Sudetes and Carpathian Mountains, from the Polish-German border at Zgorzelec-Görlitz (connecting to the A4 autobahn), through Wrocław, Opole, Gliwice, Katowice, Kraków, Tarnów and Rzeszów, to the Polish-Ukrainian border at Korczowa-Krakovets (connecting to the M10).
+It is a part of European route E40 and Pan-European Corridor III.

 The motorway between Wrocław and Kraków (270 km) was constructed between 1976 and 2005.
-Most of this part is tolled (see Tolls on Polish highways for details).
+The part from Mysłowice to Kraków is tolled (see Tolls).

-The section from the German border to Wrocław (151 km, not tolled) was constructed between 2002 and 2009, in large part as the repaving of the old concrete motorway constructed from 1933 to 1937 (then the territory of Nazi Germany).
+The section from the German border to Wrocław (151 km, not tolled) was constructed between 2002 and 2009, in large part as repavement of the old concrete motorway constructed from 1933 to 1937 (then the territory of Nazi Germany).
 The repaved parts are substandard due to lack of emergency lanes and the speed limit is decreased to 110 km/h.

-The motorway from Kraków to the Ukrainian border (251 km, not tolled) was constructed between 2010 and 2016, making the A4 the first Polish complete border-to-border highway connection.
+The motorway from Kraków to the Ukrainian border (251 km, not tolled) was constructed between 2010 and 2016, making A4 the first Polish complete border-to-border highway connection.